emydandaniel/qzonme_render-monorepo-deployment/replit.md

 - ✅ Modified features section to emphasize "Any Quiz Type" capabilities
 - ✅ Updated testimonials to showcase different quiz types (Harry Potter, football, family)
 - ✅ Enhanced "What is QzonMe" section with comprehensive quiz type examples
+- ✅ Created new blog post "The Evolution of QzonMe" explaining the platform repositioning
+- ✅ Updated FAQ page with new "What types of quizzes can I create?" section
+- ✅ Modified How It Works section to reflect broader quiz creation capabilities
 - ✅ Maintained fun, casual, youth-friendly tone while broadening appeal

 ### January 1, 2025 - Major Security Overhaul